JornsenChao/CRAG4LAUD/README.md

 # Your local RAG chatbot

-# ChatRAG
+# CREG4LAUD

-ChatRAG is a simple demo project showcasing Retrieval-Augmented Generation (RAG), allowing you to upload PDF/CSV/XLSX files, build vector embeddings, and ask questions with context retrieved from those files.
+**_CRAG4LAUD_ (Chatbot RAG for landscape architects, arcitects, and urban planners)** is a simple demo project showcasing Retrieval-Augmented Generation (RAG), allowing you to upload PDF/CSV/XLSX files, build vector embeddings, and ask questions with context retrieved from those files.
 It also includes a ProRAG module to demonstrate table-based strategies and their dependencies, particularly useful for architecture, landscape architecture, and urban planning contexts.

 ## Features